-- 2.1.
-British Skydiving 'A' LICENCE: Category 8 and CT Written Examination. - 2.2.
-British Skydiving 'B' LICENCE: British Skydiving 'A' Licence, 50 descents and at least 'CT-Grade 1 and JM-Grade 1'.

-2.3.
-British Skydiving 'C' LICENCE: British Skydiving 'B' Licence, 200 descents, descents.

-CT-Grade 2, at least one further 'Grade 1' and 'C' Licence Written Examination.

-2.4.
-British Skydiving 'D' LICENCE: British Skydiving 'C' Licence, and 1000
+- 2.2.
+British Skydiving 'B' LICENCE: British Skydiving 'A' Licence, 50 descents and at least 'CT-Grade 1 and JM-Grade 1'. - 2.3.
+British Skydiving 'C' LICENCE: British Skydiving 'B' Licence, 200 descents, CT-Grade 2, at least one further 'Grade 1' and 'C' Licence Written Examination. - 2.4.
+British Skydiving 'D' LICENCE: British Skydiving 'C' Licence, and 1000 descents. - 2.5.

-- 2.5.
 British Skydiving Licence applications must be endorsed by an Advanced Instructor. - 2.6.
 Military static line descents using round/conical parachutes will not qualify in respect of jump numbers. - 2.7.
 FAI (UK National) Certificates issued prior to 1st April 2012 remain valid. - 2.8.
 Skydivers are required to hold the appropriate British Skydiving Licence in order to have the privileges associated with that Licence.
 A one-month 'grace' period will be allowed between qualifying for a Licence and the receipt of the Licence from the British Skydiving HQ.

 - 2.9.
-Skydivers jumping at British Skydiving Affiliated PTOs who were trained, or jump outside the British Skydiving system, e.g. in a foreign country, may be integrated into the appropriate British Skydiving Licence/ category as deemed suitable by a CI. - N.B.(1) Applications for British Skydiving Licences can be found on Forms190A-D. - N.B.(2) CT written examination can be found on Form 240A.
+Skydivers jumping at British Skydiving Affiliated PTOs who were trained, or jump outside the British Skydiving system, e.g. in a foreign country, may be integrated into the appropriate British Skydiving Licence/ category as deemed suitable by a Cl. - N.B.(1) Applications for British Skydiving Licences can be found on Forms190A-D. - N.B.(2) CT written examination can be found on Form 240A.